pszdev30/market_watchlists/README.md

 ## How it works
-- App is deployed on Firebase & uses their Realtime Database to store the tickers for each watchlist
+- App is deployed w/ Firebase hosting & uses Firebase Realtime DB to store the tickers for each watchlist

 - The Angular frontend calls the [IEX Cloud API](https://iexcloud.io/) (it's the only free one I could find that didn't have an easily reachable limit on the number & frequency of calls I can make) to receive stock data for each ticker